 Kate McBride, Wentworth

-Kate lives and works on a property that runs purebred merinos, cattle and goats located below the Menindee Lakes.
-She is one of the youngest Local Land Services Board members and has nearly finished a commerce degree at university.
-She has been directly involved in agriculture from a very young age.
-Kate is a passionate advocate for the landholders of the Western Division and the challenges they face.
+Kate was elected in 2017 at just 19 and remains one of the youngest Local Land Service Board members in the state.
+She has been involved in agriculture in the Western Division from a young age and is a passionate advocate for the landholders of the region.
+She holds a Commerce degree from Adelaide University and currently works as a researcher focussing on rural Australia.
 This is Kate’s second term on the Western Local Land Services Board.

 News & Events

 Local Land Services staff live and work in your region to deliver quality, customer-focused services to farmers, lan...

 Governance is a set of responsibilities, practices, policies and procedures set by the Local Land Services Board to:...